 Do not keyword stuff.

 Shoving your blog topic into your post over and over is not going to help you rank.
 It’s actually going to hurt you.
-Same goes for the way you name your images and add alt text.
+The same goes for the way you name your images and add alt text.
 You want everything to be authentic.
 So write authentically and always focus on adding value.
-If you’re truly adding value on a specific topic, it’s basically guaranteed that you’ll get your keywords and related keywords in there naturally.
+If you’re truly adding value to a specific topic, it’s basically guaranteed that you’ll get your keywords and target keywords in there naturally related.

-Add internal & external links on every blog post.
+Add internal & external links to every blog post.

 External and internal links are super important for SEO.
 They add context, showcase value, and connect your readers to other content that can add more value for them.

 You want your website content to connect to each other.
 Both for readers and search engines to see how your blog is webbed together to create a cohesive and versatile resource.
 If you’re covering your niche thoroughly, you’ll likely mention topics that you’ve blogged about in the past.
 So you want to naturally and authentically internally link your blog posts and pages together.

 External links are a great way to add value and credibility to your content.
 If you’re talking about something scientific, link to a study that proves your point.
 Or if you’re talking about clean beauty products, externally link to a post showcasing the dangers of toxic chemicals.
 The point here is to truly create valuable and informative content for your readers.
 When you don’t have the proof or resource on your own site, link elsewhere to showcase that value.

 Refrain from series posts that require duplicate, low-value titles: